Modelling pitch reception with adaptive resonance theory artificial neural

 virtual-pitch theory.
 If the spread of a single-frequency component is

-substantial, Goldstein's theory is equivalent to Wightman's theory, and if the
+substantial, Goldstein's theory is equivalent to Wightman's theory, and

 spread is zero it predicts the same pitches as Terhardt's theory.